 The FDA issued Good manufacturing practices (GMP) warning letters to various countries outside the United States (US), citing compliance issues over data integrity.
 Figure 1 shows China to have received the maximum GMP warning letters, followed by India and Europe.5

 Figure 1 GMP warning letters issues outside US5

 Data integrity can be monitored by keeping a check on the following areas:6

 The collection of essential documents that is kept at the sponsor site and investigator site is called the clinical trial master file (TMF).
-TMF plays a major role in facilitating trail conduct and management thereby allowing for data integrity and GCP compliance at all stages of the clinical trial.
+TMF plays a major role in facilitating trial conduct and management, thereby allowing for data integrity and GCP compliance at all stages of the clinical trial.
 The TMF is the document that is reviewed during an audit or inspection.8

 Many pharmaceutical companies are now moving towards electronic TMF (e-TMF) for easier management of large and complex clinical trials that involve numerous departments or CROs.

 Data Access and Control